 What is SIP?

-Systematic Investment Plan (SIP full form) or SIP is a disciplined way of investing a predetermined amount of money at regular intervals.
+A systematic Investment Plan or SIP is a disciplined way of investing a predetermined amount of money at regular intervals.
 SIP investment facility is offered by mutual funds that allow the investor to invest a fixed amount of money periodically in a mutual fund scheme.
 The frequency of investment can be daily, monthly, quarterly, or yearly in a fund but the monthly option is the most popular.

 Benefits of Investing in SIP